-Each issue explores a mix of topics from science to literature, pop culture to social justice, history to philosophy and beyond, with regular features including scriptural refections and round-table discussions about issues of interest and importance to ordinary Catholics.
-The third issue is available from 9 August, under the editorship of Greg Daly, formerly of The Irish Catholic, Aleteia, and Catholic Voices.
+Edited by Greg Daly, formerly of The Irish Catholic, Aleteia, and Catholic Voices, each issue explores a mix of topics from science to literature, pop culture to social justice, history to philosophy and beyond, with regular features including scriptural reflections and round-table discussions on issues of interest and importance to ordinary Catholics.
+The fourth issue is available now!

 Volume 1 Issue 4

 Leaven editor Greg Daly announces exciting news for the next issue of Leaven, and reflects on how the theme of connectedness is at the heart of the new issue, with various pieces shedding light on topics as diverse as the building blocks of the universe, the effects on leadership styles of Catholic teachings on solidarity, and how reshaping how we live in the face of climate change may be the only way of helping our neighbours around the world.